Including Signed Languages in Natural Language Processing: Towards Including Signed Languages in Natural Language Processing

 \paragraph{Challenges of Data Collection} Collecting and annotating signed data inline with the ideal requires more resources than speech or text data, taking up to 600 minutes per minute of an annotated signed language video \cite{dataset:hanke-etal-2020-extending}.
-Moreover, annotation usually require a specific set of knowledge and skills, which makes recruiting or training qualified annotators challenging.
+Moreover, annotation usually requires a specific set of knowledge and skills, which makes recruiting or training qualified annotators challenging.
 Additionally, there is little existing signed language data in the wild that are open to use, especially from native signers that are not interpretations of speech.
 Therefore, data collection often requires significant efforts and costs of on-site recording as well.

 \paragraph{Automating Annotation} To collect more data that enables the development of deployable SLP models, one useful research direction is creating tools that can simplify or automate parts of the collection and annotation process.
-Tools that perform automatic parsing, detection of frame boundaries, extraction of articulatory features, suggestions for lexical annotations, to name a few, have a high potential to facilitate and accelerate the availability of good data.
+One of the largest bottleneck in obtaining more adequate signed language data is the amount of time and scarcity of experts required to perform annotation.
+Therefore, tools that perform automatic parsing, detection of frame boundaries, extraction of articulatory features, suggestions for lexical annotations, and allow parts of the annotation process to be crowdsourced to non-experts, to name a few, have a high potential to facilitate and accelerate the availability of good data.